Racial bias can be present (knowingly or unknowingly) in every aspect of the hiring process.

 AI Chat Bots Remove Bias

 Using AI chatbots in the interview process can help promote diversity and remove racial bias.
 AI chatbots automate the hiring process by taking over the role of candidate screening, interview scheduling, employee onboarding, and answering FAQs.
-AI chatbots are also blind to color, which helps remove racial bias when recruiting people of color.
+AI chatbots are also blind to color, which helps remove hidden bias and racial bias when recruiting people of color.

 John Duarte, founder & CEO of GoHire, said 2019 was the year the chatbot really took off.
 It’ll be interesting to see if chatbots continue their upward trend and become a POC recruiting technique.